Flag football: IFAF Flag Football World Championship

-Medal table
+The International Federation of American Footbal (IFAF) organise a biannual IFAF Flag Football World Championship.

 Olympics

 In July 2022, the National Football League (NFL) and the IFAF partnered on a bid for flag football to be included as an optional event during the 2028 Summer Olympics in Los Angeles.
-Executive VP of football operations Troy Vincent stated that the sport was "the future of American football", as it was inclusive and had fewer barriers to access.
-The NFL had sponsored the inclusion of flag football as an invitational event during that month's 2022 World Games—a multi-sport event featuring sports and disciplines not currently contested at the Olympics—in Birmingham, Alabama.
-The men's tournament was won by the United States, and the women's tournament by Mexico.
-In August 2022, flag football was shortlisted as one of nine sports advancing to the next phase of the bid process.
+The NFL had sponsored the inclusion of flag football as an invitational event during that month's 2022 World Games.
+The NFL's executive VP of football operations Troy Vincent stated that the sport was "the future of American football", as it was inclusive and had fewer barriers to access.
+Flag football was shortlisted as one of nine sports advancing to the next phase of the bid process.
+In October 2023, the LA organizing committee proposed the inclusion of flag football as an event, which was officially approved at the 141st IOC Session.

 World Games

-The 2022 World Games marked the 40th anniversary of the event, which took place from July 7–17, 2022.
-Hosted at Birmingham's historic Legion Field, Flag Football featured eight men's teams and eight women's teams from around the world.
-In 2021 the World Games uploaded a beginner's guide to World Games Flag Football.